The Desperate Mind: False Flag EP and tour, "The Great Delusion" single and tour (2016–19)

-All Walls Will Fall (2020–present)
+All Walls Will Fall (2020–2023)

 On 17 April 2019, The Desperate Mind announced that they would be entering the recording studio to work on their second full-length album, titled All Walls Will Fall.
 Once again, the band teamed up with Douglas Dean, who designed the album and merchandise art.
 The record was released on 28 February 2020 and the band announced that a tour, titled 2020 All Walls Will Fall Tour, would begin on 14 March 2020.
 However, due to the COVID-19 pandemic, the tour was postponed to 12 June 2020.
 On 15 March 2021, in an interview with Canadian magazine Brutal Reality Digest, Polák confirmed that the band will resume their postponed European tour once COVID-19 restrictions are lifted, and that they are working on new material.
 On 29 March 2021, Martin J. Polák was interviewed by American music magazine Vinyl Writer, where he revealed that the next Desperate Mind record was going to be a concept album and would feature their new post-hardcore and melodic hardcore sound.
 On 5 June 2021, the band has resumed its postponed tour and announced a set of new tour dates for 2021 and beyond.

+Scars, Acoustic (2024–present)

+On 9 January 2024 the band announced the upcoming release of their third studio album, Scars, which came out on 31 May 2024.

+On 6 November 2024, they announced the upcoming release of their third EP, Acoustic, featuring reimagined versions of songs from All Walls Will Fall and Scars, set to be released on 11 November 2024.